-On the Edit Paths window, identify where Open Dental should store scanned or imported images and documents (A toZ Images Folder), export files, and store letter merge templates.
-Verify all paths are accurate before pointing other computers to your server.
+The Edit Paths window indentifies where Open Dental should store scanned or imported images and documents, export files, and store letter merge templates

 In the Main Menu, click Setup, Data Paths.

-A to Z Images Folder for storing images and documents: Select where scanned or imported images and documents are stored (A to Z folders / OpenDentImages).
+A to Z Images Folder for storing images and documents: Select where scanned or imported images and documents are stored (A to Z Folder).

 Option 1.
 Store images and documents on a local or network folder:

 Option 2.
 Store Images in Database: This option is not used often.
 If selected, images will be stored in the database and it will become very large.
 There will be no A to Z folders.